san2130/Digisim-21/README.md

 <br>

 ### Working
-You can see the working video of our circuit [here](https://drive.google.com/file/d/1smdCNSce_toEbJcSIwCuEU5kZWQFbrIi/view?usp=sharing).
+You can see the working video of our circuit [here](https://github.com/san2130/Digisim21/blob/main/Recording1.mp4).
-We have used the data give in [problem statement](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Digisim'21_PS1.pdf).
+The binary file used here is [PS1.bin](https://github.com/san2130/Digisim21/blob/main/PS1.bin) and the clock frequency is 5 Hz.

 ## Digital Circuit for Binary Tree-